Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 	ScheduledExecutorService service = Executors.newSingleThreadScheduledExecutor();

-We could store an instance of ScheduledExecutorService in an ExecutorService variable, but doing so would mean that we'd have to cast tyhe object to call any scheduled methods.
+We could store an instance of ScheduledExecutorService in an ExecutorService variable, but doing so would mean that we'd have to cast the object to call any scheduled methods.
 The following table is a summary of ScheduledExecutorService methods:

 | Method Name    				  		 						|    Description   									  |
 | :------------------------------------------------------------ | :-------------------------------------------------- |